Benj3037/M3-Group-Assignment-1/README.md

 ### Task
 Build, train, and evaluate neural network models using PyTorch to predict Boston housing prices.

+### Dataset
+The dataset used for this project is the Boston Housing dataset, which is available in https://www.kaggle.com/datasets/vikrishnan/boston-house-prices/data

 ### Approach
 1. **Feature Selection**: Identify relevant features for predicting housing prices.